tandeshao/tp/docs/DeveloperGuide.md

    3. Launch "Abpi.jar".
    4. Execute `add n/bob p/123 e/123@example.com a/123 street`.
    5. Close the app. <br>
       Expected: When the corrupted data file is read, an empty addressbook will be loaded.
 After the command `add n/bob p/123 e/123@example.com a/123 street` is executed, the current list overwrites the existing data file.
 When the app is closed, a backup copy of the previous data file will be created, named as "backup_[DD-MM-YY HH-MM-SS].json" in the same folder.
+   6. Note:
+      - Refer to [4.7.
+Backup Feature](#47-backup-feature) for specific details about the backup data file.

 [Back to Table of Contents](#table-of-contents)